stevavoliajvar/stop_cloudflare/PEOPLE.md

 > Too many to list here.
 It is IMPOSSIBLE to list them all!
 [See for yourself](https://twitter.com/search?q=Cloudflare).

+"Please tell your official accounts to stop blocking me on Twitter." by @[dxgl_org](https://twitter.com/dxgl_org/status/1197277192809582592)

 "I guess you deployed Cloudflare to mitigate NW traffic issues (DDoS ?).
 But it is not working properly, it is blocking valid customers too, like me.
 See pic." by @[aerohari](https://twitter.com/aerohari/status/1201743978925674497)

 "Cloudflare is currently experiencing significant issues.
 Therefore, our website and others managed by CloudFlarws DNS are unavailable. " by @[VimlyDigital](https://twitter.com/VimlyDigital/status/1200228062404792320)